varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 #### Solve Order

-Used to define order of operations for dependency chains in derived columns.
+Used to define the order of operations for dependency chains in derived columns.
 Used when an SSIS expression derives a column that is used in another derived column.
 BimlFlex adds these in separate derived column transformations in the defined solver order.

 #### Reference Table